hobson/hobson.github.io/_posts/2015-08-22-TFNW-BYO-Brain-Workshop.md

 or even a worm brain

-Neuron simulations are broad abstractions/simplifications
+Neuron simulations are broad abstractions
     - pulses in time not modeled
     - chemistry
     - neuron internal feedback loops

+---

+## Getting abstractions right reveals the truth

+* In the 18th century, the planets and stars were nested spheres
+* Copernicus revealed put the Earth at the center
+* Now we can forecast the position of satellites and planets to centimeters

 ---